auth0/docs/articles/quickstart/backend/aspnet-core-webapi/v2/03-troubleshooting.md

 Make sure that the signing algorithm you used to sign your token matches the signing algorithm configured in your middleware.

 The following screenshots show two messages:
-* a warning message: "Authorization failed..."
+* A warning message: "Authorization failed..."
-* a message with more information
+* A message with more information

 The following example shows that the JWT is signed with the HS256 algorithm and the middleware is configured to expect RS256 tokens: